 Dr. Lollar is a Certified Mental Performance Consultant

 Mentally healthy athletes have more self-confidence and ultimately perform better.
-Whether you are a weekend warrior looking to gain an edge, a student athlete contemplating college scholarships, or an elite athlete seeking peak performance, working with a sport psychologist can help you achieve your goals.
+Whether you are a professional athlete trying to maximize your performance, a weekend warrior looking to gain an edge, a student athlete contemplating college scholarships, or an elite athlete seeking peak performance, working with a sport psychologist can help you achieve your goals.
 The sport psychologist often collaborates with physical therapists, athletic trainers, personal trainers, coaches, and surgeons.
 Research shows that athletes with injuries, including concussions, can experience more rapid recovery when they are under the care of a licensed psychologist trained in sport psychology.

 Athletes commonly struggle with feelings of self-doubt.
 Sometimes they say, “I can’t get out of my head,” or “I’m getting in my own way,” or “I’ve lost my confidence.”
 These are all manifestations of performance anxiety, and an expert in sport psychology employs scientific methods to address them.
 Dr. Lollar can help you develop the mental tools to combat these obstacles and unlock your true potential.

 To obtain her credentials as a Certified Mental Performance Consultant (CMPC), Dr. Lisa H. Lollar met a rigorous standard of education and training in both sport sciences and psychology.
 A part of this certification included private instruction from the head psychologist of the United States Olympic Training Committee.
 She has passed a thorough review, abides by the AASP ethical code and receives ongoing training in sport psychology.